FDSN/StationXML/docs/appendices.rst

 Unit Naming Rules
 ===========================================
-The FDSN stronly recommends the use of SI unit names whenever possible, which are defined case sensitively.
+The FDSN stronly recommends the use of SI unit names whenever possible.

+* Use SI units, base or derivative, and their standard abbreviations whenever possible.
+Spell out and avoid abbreviations of non-SI units.

+* Exponents for powers are specified with `**`, e.g. `s**2`.

+* Multiplication is specified using `*` while division is specified with / E.g. `hit/(cm**2*hour)`.

+* Use parentheses sparingly, only when FORTRAN-like precedence would not be correct.

+* Unit definitions are singular, not plural.

+* Unit names should not mix symbols and full names, use one or the other, e.g. use `m/s` or `meter/second` but not `meter/s` or `m/second`.

+* Units should be used case sensitively, using the case specified by SI rules.

 In the SEED format all unit names are recommended to be uppercase and SI when possible.
 For this reason, some unit documentation and